 Strange but true

-Suitable for primary and secondary school students.
+Suitable for primary and secondary school students (from Year 4).
 This program is adapted to suit students at different age and aptitude levels.

 What do false teeth, mosquitoes and woolly jumpers have in common?

 They are all objects you will find in the galleries at the Australian War Memorial.
 Prepare to be surprised and amazed at the stories behind some of the more unusual and obscure items in our collection.
 Discover why they are here, and what they have to tell us about the nature of Australians, both on the battlefield and on the home front during wartime.